Camelford

-Camelford is in the North Cornwall parliamentary constituency represented by Scott Mann MP since 2015.
-Until 1974, the town was the administrative headquarters of Camelford Rural District.
-From 2009 to 2021, the town was represented on Cornwall Council by the Camelford division.
-From the 2021 local elections, it will be represented by the Camelford and Boscastle division.

-The two main industrial enterprises in the area are the slate quarry at Delabole and the cheese factory at Davidstow and there is a small industrial estate at Highfield.
+Camelford (Reskammel) is a town and civil parish in north Cornwall, England, United Kingdom, situated in the River Camel valley north-west of Bodmin Moor.
+The town is approximately 10 mi north of Bodmin.
+The parish was historically called Lanteglos and was renamed Camelford after its largest settlement in 1934.
+As well as Camelford and the small village of Lanteglos, the parish also covers surrounding rural areas, including the hamlets of Helstone, Tregoodwell, and Trewalder.
+At the 2021 census the population of the parish was 3,378 and the population of the built up area was 2,926.

-The A39 road (dubbed 'Atlantic Highway') passes through the town centre: a bypass has been discussed for many years.
-Camelford Station, some distance from the town, closed in 1966; the site was subsequently used as a cycling museum.
+The A39 road (known as the 'Atlantic Highway') passes through the town centre.
+A bypass has been discussed for many years.
+Camelford railway station opened in 1893, just over a mile north of the town.
+It closed in 1966, and the site was subsequently used as a cycling museum.

 Toponymy

 The Cornish language name for the town, Reskammel, comes from a combination of the Middle Cornish "Rys" (ford) + the River Camel's Cornish name Kammel (crooked, skew-whiff).
-It is a modern formation.
+It is a 20th-century formation.

 The English name of Camelford was formed by a Anglicisation of the river's name to Camel + Ford, giving it an identical meaning to its Cornish counterpart.
 The earliest records of the name are in 1205 and 1256 and it has the meaning "ford over the (river) Camel".

 Due to the river's name sounding similar to the English word camel, the animal is seen as a symbol of the town.
 As such it can be seen on the town's coat of arms and the Sir James Smith's School logo, among other uses in the area.